A path planning and path-following control framework for a general 2-trailer with a car-like tractor

 The motion plan received from the lattice planner is a feasible nominal path \mbox{$(x_r(s),u_r(s))$, $s \in[0,s_G]$} satisfying the time-scaled model of the G2T with a car-like tractor~\eqref{j1:eq:time_scaling}:

 where $x_r(s)$ is the nominal vehicle states for a specific $s$ and $u_r(s)= ^T$ is the nominal velocity and curvature control signals.
-The nominal path satisfies the system dynamics, its physically imposed constraints and moves the vehicle in free-space from the vehicle's initial state $x_r(0)=x_I$ to a desired goal state $x_r(s_G)=x_G$.
-Here, the nominal path is parametrized in $s$, which is the traveled distance by the rear axle of the car-like tractor.
-When backward motion tasks are considered and the axle of the semitrailer is to be controlled, it is more convenient to parametrize the nominal path in terms of traveled distance by the axle of the semitrailer $\tilde s$.
-Using the ratio $g_v>0$ defined in~\eqref{j1:relation_v_v3}, these different path parameterizations are related as $\tilde s(s) = \int_0^{s}g_v(\beta_{2,r}(\tau),\beta_{3,r}(\tau),\kappa_r(\tau))\text ds$ and the nominal path~\eqref{j1:eq:tray:tractor} can equivalently be represented as
+The nominal path satisfies the system kinematics, its physically imposed constraints and moves the vehicle in free-space from the vehicle's initial state $x_r(0)=x_I$ to a desired goal state $x_r(s_G)=x_G$.
+Here, the nominal path is parametrized in $s$, which is the distance traveled by the rear axle of the car-like tractor.
+When backward motion tasks are considered and the axle of the semitrailer is to be controlled, it is more convenient to parameterize the nominal path in terms of distance traveled by the axle of the semitrailer $\tilde s$.
+Using the ratio $g_v>0$ defined in~\eqref{j1:relation_v_v3}, these different path parameterizations are related as $\tilde s(s) = \int_0^{s}g_v(\beta_{2,r}(\tau),\beta_{3,r}(\tau),\kappa_r(\tau))\text d\tau$ and the nominal path~\eqref{j1:eq:tray:tractor} can equivalently be represented as

 where $\tilde s_G$ denotes the total distance of the nominal path taken by the axle of the semitrailer.

 According to the problem definition in Definition 2, the objective of the path-following controller is to stabilize the G2T with a car-like tractor~\eqref{j1:eq:model_global_coord} around this nominal path.
 It is done by first describing the controlled vehicle~\eqref{j1:eq:model_global_coord} in terms of deviation from the nominal path generated by the system in~\eqref{j1:eq:tray:semitrailer}, as depicted in Figure 7.
-During path execution, $\tilde s(t)$ is defined as the orthogonal projection of center of the axle of the semitrailer $(x_{3}(t),y_{3}(t))$ onto the nominal path in $(x_{3,r}(\tilde s),y_{3,r}(\tilde s))$, $\tilde s\in[0,\tilde s_G]$ at time $t$:
+During path execution, $\tilde s(t)$ is defined as the orthogonal projection of center of the axle of the semitrailer $(x_{3}(t),y_{3}(t))$ onto its nominal path $(x_{3,r}(\tilde s),y_{3,r}(\tilde s))$, $\tilde s\in[0,\tilde s_G]$ at time $t$:

 Using standard geometry, the curvature $\kappa_{3,r}(\tilde s)$ of the nominal path taken by the axle of the semitrailer is given by